 Essential oils are a hundred times more concentrated than dried herbs.
 During the life of a plant, the essential oils deliver messages to regulate its functions, to protect from environmental stress, and to attract insects for pollination.
 These plant essences act much like hormones do in humans.

 How can essential oils help heal the body?
 Consider the sense of smell.
 Smell is the most direct of all our senses.
 The olfactory cells in the nose are the only place in the human body where the brain is directly in contact with the external world.
 Smell doesn’t have to travel across millions of nerve cells to reach the brain.
 Scents go directly to the brain via the hypothalamus.
 (Thus the name AROMATHERAPY.)

-* Never use essential oils on the skin without first diluting with carrier oil (there are exceptions such as lavender which may be applied neat to bug bites, scrapes, and other skin problems).
+* Dilute essential oils before use.
 Do not use in the early stages of pregnancy or on babies.
-Use only a few drops at a time.
+Use only a few drops of essential oils at a time.
 Blend only two or three different oils together at one time.
-Do not take essential oils internally (there are exceptions such as clove which may be rubbed on sore gums).
+Do not take essential oils internally unless you know what you are doing.
 Never use essential oils near the eyes.
-Do not use with candles - some essential oils may have flammable properties.
+Do not use near open flames -- some essential oils may have flammable properties.
 Use in moderation and always monitor results closely.
 Before using essential oils, always consult with a healthcare professional especially if pregnant, nursing, or taking other medicines.

 * Note - the information on this website has not been evaluated by the Food and Drug Administration.